renaissance-benchmarks/renaissance/README.md

 #### dummy

-- `dummy-empty` - A dummy benchmark which only serves to test the harness. (default repetitions: 20)
+- `dummy-empty` - A dummy benchmark which only serves to test the harness.
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later

-- `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration). (default repetitions: 20)
+- `dummy-failing` - A dummy benchmark for testing the harness (fails during iteration).
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later

-- `dummy-param` - A dummy benchmark for testing the harness (test configurable parameters). (default repetitions: 20)
+- `dummy-param` - A dummy benchmark for testing the harness (test configurable parameters).
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later

-- `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup). (default repetitions: 20)
+- `dummy-setup-failing` - A dummy benchmark for testing the harness (fails during setup).
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later

-- `dummy-teardown-failing` - A dummy benchmark for testing the harness (fails during teardown). (default repetitions: 20)
+- `dummy-teardown-failing` - A dummy benchmark for testing the harness (fails during teardown).
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later

-- `dummy-validation-failing` - A dummy benchmark for testing the harness (fails during validation). (default repetitions: 20)
+- `dummy-validation-failing` - A dummy benchmark for testing the harness (fails during validation).
+  Default repetitions: 20; MIT license, MIT distribution; Supported JVM: 1.8 and later